-Over 9 percent of children and youth in Virginia live in a household headed by a grandparent or other relative who is not a birth parent.
-66,500 Virginians are responsible for caring for their grandchildren under age 18 (US Census, 2009-2013).
+Over 10 percent of children and youth in Virginia live in a household headed by a grandparent or other relative who is not a birth parent.
+61,500 Virginians are responsible for caring for their grandchildren under age 18 (US Census, 2022, 5 year est.).

 The Code of Virginia 63.2-100 defines Kinship Care as the full time care, nurturing and protection of a child by a relative.
 Simply put, kinship care involves a grandparent or other family member raising a child whose parents are unable to do so.
-Children in kinship care are three to four times more likely than peers in families headed by birth parents to experience learning and behavioral challenges.
+Children in kinship care are three to four times more likely to experience learning and behavioral challenges.